Weighing stars from birth to death: mass determination methods across the HRD: Semi-empirical and analytic relations

 \subsubsection{Sphericity}

 The arguably most direct spectroscopic tag of the mass of a star is the extension of its atmosphere, to which spectral lines are, in principle, sensitive.
 It has been demonstrated that there are certain differences between model stellar spectra computed in plane-parallel and spherical geometry \citep{heiter:2006}.
-The underlying physical connection is through the influence of geometry on the optical path of photons, that is on radiative transfer in the lines and in continua that causes changes in local heating and cooling, and thereby in the $T(\tau)$ and $P(\tau)$ relationships of model atmospheres.
-The characteristic signatures become stronger for more massive models, i.e., more extended stellar atmospheres.
+The underlying physical connection is through the influence of geometry on the optical path of photons, that is on radiative transfer in the lines and in continua that causes changes in local heating and cooling, and thereby in the relationships of temperature and pressure with optical depth ($T(\tau)$ and $P(\tau)$) in model atmospheres.
+The characteristic signatures become stronger for more extended stellar atmospheres, which is the case for increasing stellar mass at given effective temperature and surface gravity.
 The main problem of this method is the weakness and degeneracy of the signal: the sensitivity of a spectral line to atmospheric geometry is typically much smaller than the effect of other stellar parameters, such as the chemical composition, $T_\mathrm{eff}$, convective velocities.
 For instance, the effect of changing mass from 1 to 5~$\msun$ can be mimicked by changing $\log g$ by 0.5~dex.
 Also, the effect on spectral lines is highly non-linear, and it makes some features weaker, whereas other lines become stronger.
 It has, therefore, not been possible yet to meaningfully employ this physical property for the determination of stellar masses.